ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/kids/concept_model.rst

 .. todo::

-  Add model duplication for Nigeria and Pakistan as well as "worse" MAM targeting model versions to table, versioning TBD
+  Add model duplication for Nigeria and Pakistan as well as "worse" MAM targeting model versions to table, ordering TBD

 .. list-table:: Model run requests
   :header-rows: 1